 Distance e-learning guide to SSMS

-Due to the outbreak of COVID-19, and subsequent suspension of clinical placements and lectures at Swansea University, ENT Ed Swansea has created the following distance e-learning guide.
+Due to the outbreak of COVID-19, and subsequent restriction on clinical placements and lectures at Swansea University, ENT Ed Swansea has created the following distance e-learning guide.

 The ENT team adopts a flipped-classroom approach to these tutorials.
 We have previously requested that you study the corresponding webpage on the topic of the week and are then quizzed during the session using Kahoot.
 This provides a chance for a deeper learning and understanding of the topics through discussion and a bit of healthy competition.

-Whilst the social distancing measures are in place we recommend that this should continue and below we have outlined a list of tutorials that we usually cover.
+Whilst the social distancing measures are in place, we recommend that this should continue and below we have outlined a list of tutorials that we usually cover.
 In addition to the tutorials, we have made available a corresponding online Kahoot.
-Study the topic and then try and top the Kahoot quiz leaderboard!
 To replace the discussion we have inserted some slides after each question explaining the answers.
 If questions still exist please drop us a message!

 Not all facial weakness is due to the innocent Bell's palsy.
 Can you differentiate a stroke from a pseudomonal base of skull osteitis?
 From the condition that plagued the mighty mountain from Game of Thrones, to a rising paralysis that brought down an American president.
 This week covers it all.